durufle/pyjlink/docs/pyjlink.unlockers.rst

    Unlocking a device results in a mass-erase.
 Do not unlock a device if you do not want it be erased.

-.. automodule:: pylink.unlockers
+.. automodule:: pyjlink.unlockers
     :members:
     :undoc-members:
     :show-inheritance:

-.. automodule:: pylink.unlockers.unlock_kinetis
+.. automodule:: pyjlink.unlockers.unlock_kinetis
     :members:
     :undoc-members:
     :show-inheritance: